elastic/kibana/src/dev/run/README.md

 );
 ```

-Define the script which will setup node for the script and load the script source:
+Define the script which will setup node and load the script source:

 ```js
 // scripts/my_task.js